Insights > Article > Posted: 2025-Mar-20, Updated: 2025-Oct-07

 Pros:

-• Provides good insulation and draft protection
+• Provides good insulation and blocks drafts

 • Easy to install and remove